-Before the Merger was completed, CST granted equity-based awards of approximately 47,000 and 102,000 in the form of time vested restricted stock units of CST, stock options of CST and market share units of CST in 2017 and 2016, respectively, which were granted to certain employees of CST for services rendered on our behalf.
-Compensation expense charged to us under the Amended Omnibus Agreement amounted to \$0.3 million, \$1.7 million and \$2.3 million for 2018, 2017 and 2016, respectively.
+Before the CST Merger was completed, CST granted equity-based awards of approximately 47,000 in the form of time vested restricted stock units of CST, stock options of CST and market share units of CST in 2017, which were granted to certain employees of CST for services rendered on our behalf.
+Equity-based compensation expense charged to us under the Circle K Omnibus Agreement amounted to \$0.3 million, \$0.3 million and \$1.7 million for 2019, 2018 and 2017, respectively.

-At the completion of the Merger, each CST stock option, restricted stock unit and market share unit that was outstanding immediately prior to the completion of the Merger, excluding the CST restricted stock units granted in February 2017, whether vested or unvested, became fully vested and converted into the right to receive a cash payment as defined in the Merger Agreement.
+At the completion of the CST Merger, each CST stock option, restricted stock unit and market share unit that was outstanding immediately prior to the completion of the CST Merger, excluding the CST restricted stock units granted in February 2017, whether vested or unvested, became fully vested and converted into the right to receive a cash payment as defined in the CST Merger Agreement.
 The Partnership was allocated a \$0.4 million charge upon the accelerated vesting of these awards, included in the expense amounts for 2017 set forth above.